ArulBangari/CodingChallenge/Level 2 Coding Challenge Assignment 1/assignment1/design_doc.md

 **Assumptions**:

-- All columns will be in the form of above
+- All columns are present and will be in the above format
 - CSV will have content
 - Quantity and price are numeric
 - Date is in format of DD/MM/YYY